Boaz1003/SGE2Hist/README.md

 ## Dataset

-The dataset used in this project is the 10X GENOMICS Visium HD Spatial Gene Expression Library. you can get from “https://www.10xgenomics.com/datasets/visium-hd-cytassist-gene-expression-mouse-brain-fresh-frozen” and “https://www.10xgenomics.com/datasets/visium-hd-cytassist-gene-expression-libraries-of-mouse-embryo”.
+The dataset used in this project is the 10X GENOMICS Visium HD Spatial Gene Expression Library. you can get from “https://www.10xgenomics.com/datasets/visium-hd-cytassist-gene-expression-mouse-brain-fresh-frozen”  “https://www.10xgenomics.com/datasets/visium-hd-cytassist-gene-expression-libraries-of-mouse-embryo”.

-And the paired spatial resolution single-cell RNA sequencing and H&E images we processed can be got from "https://pan.baidu.com/s/1gZsRJmA4ChITDF-1_bAAFQ?pwd=1oob" for Mouse Brain and "https://pan.baidu.com/s/13ippRbnTgow9eVtZcTwZNg?pwd=r233" for Mouse Embyro.
+And the paired spatial resolution single-cell RNA sequencing and H&E images we processed can be got from "https://pan.baidu.com/s/1gZsRJmA4ChITDF-1_bAAFQ?pwd=1oob" for Mouse Brain "https://pan.baidu.com/s/13ippRbnTgow9eVtZcTwZNg?pwd=r233" for Mouse Embyro.

 ## License